scarpazza/crossdrobo/README.md

 ## Goal

-This repository contains a preliminary version of a GCC-based toolchain able to target the Drobo 5N.
+This repository contains a preliminary version of a GCC-based toolchain able to target the Drobo 5N and maybe other Drobo devices.

+I curate this toolchain by hand, and I release it in binary format so that it's immediately ready for use.

-This is intended for all the Drobo owners and enthusiasts who want to be able to run their software on the Drobo.
+The effort is intended for all the Drobo owners and enthusiasts who want to be able to build software and run it on the Drobo.

+The toolchain makes it quite possible for you to port arbitrary C or C++ software, including many open source packages, to the Drobo.

+It is even quite possible for you to recompile and update open software currently offered in the form of "Drobo Apps", (e.g., the Apache web server, mysql, python, Wordpress, perl, svn) and replace the official versions with more modern ones, or with variants that offer more features enabled at compile time.

 For now, the toolchain is built for Apple Mac OS 11.x x86_64 and targets the Drobo 5N with the exact software version I have, I could probably generate additional toolchains for other platforms, but I have three children.